Serratia: Identification

 Species of Serratia have been isolated in a variety of environments, including soil, water, plants, animals and even air.
 Several methods can be used to study the epidemiology of S. marcescens.
 Usual enrichment strategies involve the use of media containing antibiotic and antifungal substances.
-A caprylate-thallous media seems to be highly preferred for the selective growth of genus Serratia, as it can use caprylic acid as a carbon source.
+A caprylate-thallous medium seems to be highly preferred for the selective growth of genus Serratia, as it can use caprylic acid as a carbon source.

 Serological typing and different types of polymerase chain reaction can be used to identify the Serratia.
 Biotyping, bacteriocin typing, phage typing, plasmid analysis, and ribotyping can also be used.
 Most strains of S. marcescens appear red on trypticase soy agar slants when grown at around 25 °C. S. marcescens and S. liquefaciens can be easily confused in the lab when using the analytical profile index system.
 They can both oxidise arabinose, but only S. liquefaciens can ferment arabinose in peptone water.
 The virulence of Serratia strains can also be identifiable by type 4 fimbriae, small hair-like projections.

 Genome content

-The average genome size of most Serratia species has not been documented except for that of S. marcescens, which is 3.57 * 109 Daltons.
-The range of G+C content of each species is as follows: S. marcescens 57.5 – 60.4%, S. liquefaciens 52.6-54.4%, S. plymuthica 53.3-56.3%, S. marinorubra 53.5-58.5%.
+The average genome size of most Serratia species has not been documented except for that of S. marcescens, which is 3.57 billion daltons.
+The range of G+C content of each species is as follows: S. marcescens 57.5–60.4%, S. liquefaciens 52.6–54.4%, S. plymuthica 53.3–56.3%, S. marinorubra 53.5–58.5%.
 S. macescens genome has the highest G+C content among all enterobacteria.

 Enzymes and biofilm

-Serratia secrete a host of virulence factors including prodigiosin, biosurfactants, DNAse, lipase, protease, gelatinase, hemolysin, chitinase, chloroperoxidase, and alkaline phosphatase.
+Serratia secretes a host of virulence factors, including prodigiosin, biosurfactants, DNAse, lipase, protease, gelatinase, hemolysin, chitinase, chloroperoxidase, and alkaline phosphatase.
 Prodigiosin, a growth pigment, is often used as a phenotypic identification marker of Serratia species due to its red colorization.
-Biosurfactants have been isolated from Serratia marcescens, Serratia rubidaea and Serratia surfactantfaciens for their range of applications including emulsification, surface, antifouling, antitumor, and antimicrobial activity.
-Endonucleases, such as DNAse, may aid in scavenging activity, allowing them to exploit the environment and maximize availability of nutrients.
+Biosurfactants have been isolated from Serratia marcescens, Serratia rubidaea and Serratia faciens for their range of applications, including emulsification, surface, antifouling, antitumor, and antimicrobial activity.
+Endonucleases, such as DNAse, may aid in scavenging activity, allowing them to exploit the environment and maximize the availability of nutrients.
 Strains producing thermostable lipase, alkaline protease and gelatinase have been isolated from strains causing contact lens-related corneal ulcers in humans.
 Due to its short half-life and tendency to remain bound to cells upon secretion, hemolysin has scarcely been identified in Serratia.
 However, some studies employing more accurate detection techniques have evidenced hemolytic activity in almost all strains of Serratia.
 Plant chitinases are used as defense mechanisms against plant pathogens with which Serratia shares their plant habitat.
-Chloroperoxidase allows hydrolysis of phosphodiester bonds while alkaline phosphatases are involved in cell signaling processes.
+Chloroperoxidase allows the hydrolysis of phosphodiester bonds while alkaline phosphatases are involved in cell signaling processes.

 Metabolism

-Serratia utilizes a metabolic enzyme ADP glucose pyrophosphorylase with distinct kinetic properties from those found in Enterobacteriaceae in that it is not greatly activated by fructose bisphosphate.
+Serratia uses a metabolic enzyme, ADP glucose pyrophosphorylase, with distinct kinetic properties from those found in Enterobacteriaceae in that it is not greatly activated by fructose bisphosphate.
 ADP glucose pyrophosphorylase from strains of S. marcescens demonstrated optimal activity in buffer at pH 7.5 and 8.0, respectively.
 It is greatly activated by glycolysis intermediates such as phosphoenolpyruvate, 3-phosphoglycerate, fructose-6-phosphate, and 2-phosphoglycerate.